Gage-Develops-Things/Stopwatch-Timer/README.md

 # ChronoByte

 ## Description
-This is a web-based stopwatch and timer applications which lets users track time.
-The stopwatch measures elapsed time and the timer counts down from a set duration.
+This is a web-based stopwatch application which lets users track time.
 It features a default mode, a unicorn mode, and a space mode.

 ## Table of Contents
 - [Installation](#installation)